CrisDAndres/proyecto_agrotech/README.md

 ## Characteristics of the project

-- **Code**: The code used is in the notebook proyecto_airbnb.ipynb and includes the following sections:
+- **Code**: The code used is available in the Jupyter notebooks and includes the following sections:
     - Library loading and reading of the different datasets.
     - Datasets information and preprocessing.
     - Exploratory data analysis (EDA), including visualisation of interactive maps and other graphics.